mikeleisz/gud_gbs_plugins/README.md

 \
 GB Studio 4 is still in active development.
 These plugins are subject to change to ensure they work with the official release of GBS4, whenever that happens.\
 \
 These plugins are not compatible with earlier versions of GB Studio.
-This is due to the introduction of `ScriptValue` fields in GBS4, which these plugins make use of.
+This is due to the introduction of `ScriptValue` fields in GBS4, which these plugins make use of.\
+\
+Many thanks to [Bryan Rollins](https://bryanrollins.itch.io), [Hauntology](https://hauntology.itch.io), and [ZoneBooth](https://zone-booth.itch.io), for sharing their knowledge and code.
+#

 ## Actor Plugins